The Living Handbook of Science Communication and Science Studies

 The Living Handbook will soon invite submissions on topics such as journal impact factor, pre-prints or retractions.
 An international panel of reviewers (including communication practitioners) will ensure the quality of the platform as well as its design, attractiveness and impact.

-Each contribution will be published under a CC license in accordance with the principles of Open Science, thanks to the cooperation with the University Library of the Technical University of Dortmund and Publisso (ZB MED)
+Each contribution will be published under a CC license in accordance with the principles of Open Science, thanks to the cooperation with the University Library of the Technical University of Dortmund.

 Contents of the Living Handbook